dvsocean/sudoServer/README.md

 Inside each service folder you will find a __files and a mappings directory where the recorded stubs can be found.

-5. In the request, a stub will look for bodyPatterns, those patterns will usually be under "equalToJson".
+5. In the request, a stub will seek bodyPatterns, those patterns will usually be under "equalToJson".
 Your request could have a lot of different parameters but undersatnd that a match will occur when the specified parameters are found (with the specified values).
 At that point the response will be served.
 In this way, we can make a stub global.
 For example, anytime a request contains age of 25 ({"age":25}),